Skip to Content

 Research

 The discovery workflow.
-Research topics move through: create → prioritise → start → investigate → synthesize → close.
+Research topics move through: create → prioritise → start → investigate → evaluate → close.
 Research produces findings and recommendations that feed into feature creation.

 Feedback